Linda Austin Dance

 Bio

-With a background originally in theater, Linda Austin began making performance and dance in 1983, when her first piece was presented at the Danspace Project at St. Mark’s Church.
+Linda Austin, co-founder & director of Performance Works NorthWest in Portland, Oregon, began making performance and dance in 1983, when her first piece was presented at the Danspace Project at St. Mark’s Church.
 As an active participant in the downtown New York dance and performance community until 1998, Austin presented work at Performance Space 122, the Danspace Project, the Kitchen, and Movement Research at Judson Church.
 From 1992 to 1994 she lived and made work in Mexico, returning in Mexico City in 1998 for a two-month residency sponsored by Movement Research and funded by the U.S./Mexico Culture Fund.

 Artist Statement